kevlar-kt/kevlar/docs/pages/modules/integrity/implementation.md

 	)
 	```

 	Refrain from coding this monstruosity.
 The sole purpose of `HardcodedMetadata` is **[hardcoding](https://en.wikipedia.org/wiki/Hard_coding)** truth values inside your app.
-This little code single handedly kills the whole library (because obviously the runtime package name will match the runtime package name) and is like shooting yourself in the foot with a cannon.
+This little snippet single handedly kills the whole library (because obviously the runtime package name will match the runtime package name) and is like shooting yourself in the foot with a cannon.
 Don't.

 ### Obfuscating metadata
 The second step (optional but recommended) is obfuscating the metadata you just read, so that it is **saved** in an obfuscated form (in your bytecode, so that automatic tools can't find it), but passed to kevlar deobfuscated (so that we have the original truth values).

-There are a few ways to do it
+There are a few ways to do it:

 #### No obfuscation (not recommended)
 You just save the values as they are and pass them in HardcodedMetadata